altair-viz/altair-viz.github.io/_sources/user_guide/interactions.rst.txt

 For example, here we create a small chart that acts as an interactive legend, by targeting the Origin field using ``fields=['Origin']``.
-Clicking on points in the upper-left plot (the legend) will propagate a selection for all points with a matching ``Origin``.
+Clicking on points in the upper-right plot (the legend) will propagate a selection for all points with a matching ``Origin``.

 .. altair-plot::